RyanBeiden/personal-site/README.md

 # Personal Bio Site
 This site will display my current projects (with links), the technologies I work with and little bit about myself!
 This is a forever work in progress, but especially right now, as I am building my first web apps, I will be displaying them here for all to see.
-Currently, the projects **are not mine** but more to test the site's functionality
+Currently, the projects **are not mine** but more to test the site's functionality.

 ## Preview